muratk3n/thirdwave/en/tweets/2020/week24d.md

 ---

-RATM was a good choice for [this movie](https://youtu.be/aTL4qIIxg8A).
+RATM was a great choice for [this movie](https://youtu.be/aTL4qIIxg8A).
 The song playing a minute in is theirs.

 ---